J.D. Admissions

 Transcripts

-Registration with LSAC Credential Assembly Service (CAS) is required.
-After registering for CAS, you must have transcripts sent to LSAC from ALL undergraduate, graduate, or technical institutions you have attended (as a matriculated or non-matriculated student), whether or not a degree was earned.
+Registration with the LSAC Credential Assembly Service (CAS) is required.
+After you register for the CAS, you must request transcripts from ALL undergraduate, graduate, or technical schools you have attended (as a matriculated or non-matriculated student), whether or not a degree was earned.
 This includes any dual credits earned in high school, college-level summer school, all transfer credits, etc. Applicants are advised to wait until they have completed at least six semesters of undergraduate work before requesting transcripts.
-Even after application, you should update your transcript with LSAC as more semesters of coursework are completed.
-Please note that the J.D. program requires that, at minimum, a Bachelor degree or equivalent has been earned prior to the start of your J.D. coursework.
+Please note that the J.D. program requires that, at minimum, a Bachelor’s degree or equivalent has been earned prior to the start of your J.D. coursework.
+If your Bachelor degree-granting official transcript is not received by October 1st of the fall you enroll, you will be permitted to complete the current semester, but you will not be permitted to enroll in a subsequent semester until the required transcript is on file.

 LSAT